Reasi

-Reasi is a town and a notified area committee and tehsil in Reasi district of the Indian union territory of Jammu and Kashmir.
+Reasi is a town and a notified area committee and tehsil in Reasi district of the Indian union territory of Jammu and Kashmir, a region disputed between India and Pakistan.
 Situated on the bank of River Chenab, It is the headquarters of the Reasi district.
 In the eighth century, Reasi was a part of the Bhimgarh state established by Rajput king Bhim Dev Rasyal.
 The name Reasi is derived from the town's old name, "Rasyal".